zilishen/documentation/content/nginx/admin-guide/dynamic-modules/uninstall.md

 ---
+description: This section describes how to uninstall an NGINX Plus dynamic module.
+docs: DOCS-402
+doctypes:
+- task
 title: Uninstalling a dynamic module
-description: This section describes how to uninstall an NGINX Plus dynamic module.
+toc: true
 weight: 100
-doctypes: ["task"]
-toc: true
-docs: "DOCS-402"
 ---